Learn about SEO, Marketing Psychology & Strong Digital Campaigns

 - Direct communication (talking with someone) or messaging (e.g. phone, viber, skype, texting)

 - Broadcasting –TV, radio, video, podcasts (e.g. You Tube), corporate TV programs etc.

 - Directory listings (Free or Paid)

 - Email – e.g. direct emailing mail lists of targeted customers, media releases

 - Review sites

-The term “Internet Marketing” is sometimes referred to as “Digital Marketing” by some specialist e-marketing agencies.
+Internet Marketing” is also referred to as Digital Marketing.
 But regardless of its name, internet marketing requires an online channel – which relies on a range of communication tools and access platforms that allow e-marketers to build relationships with new customers, as well as develop their relationships with existing customers.
 The access platforms range from mobile phones, computers, laptops, PDA’s to digital televisions.
 These hardware platforms are used by internet marketers (e-marketers) to deliver marketing content and allow for some form of interaction with the customers via various communication tools such as websites, blogs, newsletters, electronic mail (e-mail), instant messaging, etc.